Ignacio Domínguez Torrado

 22 Are there any legal requirements to be complied with prior to granting software licences, including import or export restrictions?

 23 Who owns improvements and modifications to the licensed software?
-May a software licensee obtain bug fixes, upgrades and new releases from the licensor in the absence of a contractual provision to that effect?
+Must a software licensor provide its licensees bug fixes, upgrades and new releases in the absence of a contractual provision to that effect?

 In general, any author or creator of any derivative work will own the rights to such work.
 However, the owner of such derivative work will not be able to exploit it commercially unless there is written consent by the owner of the original work.

-There is no obligation for the licensor to provide such upgrades, bug fixes or new releases, unless there is a contractual obligation to do so.
+There is no obligation for the licensor to provide licences to such upgrades, bug fixes or new releases, unless there is a contractual obligation to do so.

 24 May a software licensor include a process or routine to disable automatically or cause unauthorised access to disable, erase or otherwise adversely affect the licensed software?

 If it is considered under the terms and conditions of the licence agreement, there is, indeed, the possibility of including mechanisms to disable or erase the licence of the software.

 25 Have courts in your jurisdiction recognised that software is not inherently error-free in determining the liability of licensors in connection with the performance of the licensed software?